Kartik-3004/PETALface/README.md

 With the above motivation,<br>
 1️⃣ We introduce the use of the LoRA-based PETL technique to adapt large pre-trained face-recognition models to low-resolution datasets.<br>
 2️⃣ We propose an image-quality-based weighting of LoRA modules to create separate proxy encoders for high-resolution and low-resolution data, ensuring effective extraction of embeddings for face recognition.<br>
-3️⃣ We demonstrate the superiority of PETALface in adapting to low-resolution datasets, outperforming other state-of-the-art models on low-resolution benchmarks while maintaining performance on high-resolution and mixed-quality datasets.<br>
+3️⃣ We demonstrate the superiority of PETAL<i>face</i> in adapting to low-resolution datasets, outperforming other state-of-the-art models on low-resolution benchmarks while maintaining performance on high-resolution and mixed-quality datasets.<br>

 > **<p align="justify"> Abstract:** *Pre-training on large-scale datasets and utilizing margin-based loss functions have
 > been highly successful in training models for high-resolution face recognition.
 However, these models struggle with